Self-Correcting Quantum Computers: Topological stabilizer codes

 Finally, we need a correction procedure, that is, the function $\corrector_X$ in \eqref{func_corr_synd_X_Z}.
 We define it in two steps.
 In the first step we divide the syndrome $\vect b$ in the components $\vect b_i$ of \eqref{decomposition_syndrome}.
 In the second step, for each $\vect b_i$ we find a suitable collection $c\prima$ of $d$-cells such that $\partial c\prima = c = \nodes(\vect b_i)$.
 The choice of the collection of $d$-cells $c\prima$ must be such that it ensures stability.
 In fact, we only consider those connected sets of $(d-1)$-cells that can be put inside a hypercube of length $l$ with $l\leq L$, and choose any $c\prima$ that is contained in the hypercube.
 This task that is always possible because $c$ has trivial homology, and it can be easily checked that it can be accomplished in polynomial time in $l$.
 We leave the correction of other sets of $(d-1)$-cells undefined, because it is not important.

-Now that we have a correction procedure, we can check condition iii.
-It suffices to show that no $Z$-syndrome $\vect b\in \Z_2^{g_2}$ that only contains connected sets of size at most $L/2-1$ can be critical.
+Now that we have a correction procedure, we can check condition (iv).
+It suffices to show that no $Z$-syndrome $\vect b\in \Z_2^{g_2}$ that only contains connected sets in $\nodes(\vect b)$ of size at most $L/2-1$ can be critical.
 To this end, take any $d$-cell $t$ and let us check whether $\vect b$ is $X_t$-critical.
-Let $s_i$ be the connected components of the set of $(d-1)$-cells related to $\vect b$ with which $t$ is in contact.
+Let $s_i$ be the connected components of the set of $(d-1)$-cells in $\nodes(\vect b)\cap\partial_1 t$.
 Both $t$ and these sets $s_i$ are contained in a hypercube of length $L-1$, because each $s_i$ is contained in a hypercube of length $L/2-1$.
-Therefore, using the notation of \eqref{syndrome_topo_codes} we have that the operator $\corrector_X (\vect b)\corrector_X(\vect b+S_2\prima\cap\partial_1 t)$ has support in the hypercube of length $L-1$ and thus has trivial homology.
-This implies condition iii and thus the the stability of $N_\stable$ for any given $N\subset \mathcal P_Z$.
+Now recall, that a syndrome $\vect b$ is criticial with respect to a given error $E$ and encoded operator $N$, iff the operator \eqref{trick_S} anticommutes with $N$.
+Using the notation of \eqref{syndrome_topo_codes} we have that the operator of \eqref{trick_S} $\corrector_X (\vect b)X_t\corrector_X(\vect b+S_0\prima\cap\partial_1 t)$ has support in the hypercube of length $L-1$ and thus has trivial homology, hence due to \eqref{exact_closed_comm} it commutes with any encoded $Z$-type operators $N\subset \mathcal P_Z$.
+This implies condition (iv) and thus the stability of $N_\stable$ for any given $N\subset \mathcal P_Z$.